xcore/sc_dsp_transforms/app_fft_test/doc_quickstart/quickstart.rst

 ----------

   #.
 Take a look at the module documentation which can be accessed from the front page for the item in the xTIMEcomposer developer column
   #.
-Take a look at a more complex application example - `Spectrum/Level Meter Display Demo` - that makes use of this module.
+Take a look at a more complex application example called ``Spectrum/Level Meter Display Demo`` that makes use of this module.